KiranKumarMalik/Student-Record-using-Shell-Programming/README.md

 Before running the Student-Record, ensure you have the following prerequisites:

 - **Bash**: The script is written in Bash and requires a Bash shell.
-- **lm-sensors**: To retrieve CPU temperature and fan speed information, you need to have `lm-sensors` installed and configured.

 ## Getting Started